Chinmoy17/Chat-with-pdf--10-minutes-school/README.md

 - **Developer:** Chinmoy Mitra *(Designed, coded, and tested all core modules — OCR, chunking, vector search, LLM integration, UI, API, evaluation)*
 - **Special Thanks:** Open-source projects like **Streamlit**, **FastAPI**, **FAISS**, and **Tesseract**

+#Please give it a up if this project helped anyway. 🙏